gsc – Graphene Shielded Containers¶

 GSC is configured via a configuration file called

-following parameters.
-A template configuration file is provided in
+specified as a gsc option.
+A template configuration file is provided

 Defines Linux distribution to be used to build Graphene in.
 Currently the only supported value is